linkchecker/linkchecker/doc/src/man/linkchecker.rst

 under Windows systems.
 On a Mac use the Internet Config to select a proxy.
-You can also set a comma-separated domain list in the :envvar:`no_proxy` environment variables to ignore any proxy settings for these domains.
+You can also set a comma-separated domain list in the :envvar:`no_proxy` environment variable to ignore any proxy settings for these domains.
 The :envvar:`curl_ca_bundle` environment variable can be used to identify an alternative certificate bundle to be used with an HTTPS proxy.